Winterspite/ssrf-sheriff/README.md

 ## TODO

+- [ ] Helm chart to create service with ingress for easy deployment to EKS.
-- Dynamically generate valid responses with the secret token visible for
+- [ ] Dynamically generate valid responses with the secret token visible for
-  - GIF
+  - [ ] GIF
-  - MP3
+  - [ ] MP3
-  - MP4
+  - [ ] MP4
-- Secrets in HTTP response generated/created/signed per-request, instead of returning a single secret for all requests
+- [ ] Secrets in HTTP response generated/created/signed per-request, instead of returning a single secret for all requests
-- TLS support
+- [ ] TLS support

 ## Credit